ton-community/ton-docs/docs/v3/guidelines/dapps/tutorials/jetton-airdrop.md

 import Player from '@site/src/components/player'

-# How to launch a Jetton Airdrop
+# How to launch a jetton airdrop

 ## Overview